 This should be done safely in compliance with government guidelines around COVID-19, but if it is possible to meet, perhaps outdoors, then this should be done.

 Why is this important?
-Because your tenants are human beings who deserve for their voices to be heard.
+Because your tenants are human beings who deserve their voices to be heard.
 You should ask them to bring any documentation which proves their claims such as a redundancy notice, or proof that they are in the process of applying for jobs and/or housing benefits or universal credit.
 They should be given the space to explain why they have not been able to pay the rent.

 This healthy level of discussion can lead to a plan being formulated, allowing you to work with your tenants, not against them, towards their financial stability.
 This benefits them and you.
-Evicting your tenants and then having to find new tenants is a long, complicated process which is best avoided.
+Evicting your tenants and then having to find new tenants is a long, complicated process that is best avoided.

 Setting up a repayment plan